 There are currently five full-time faculty members in Hepatology at UC San Diego who will provide supervision of clinical activities.
 The schedule for supervision of fellows will be based on the hepatology faculty call schedule for its inpatient rotations.
 Supervision of fellows during outpatient rotations will be distributed according to clinic schedules.

-- Alexander Kuo, MD is Director of Hepatology and Medical Director of the UC San Diego Liver Transplant Program.
-Dr. Kuo is board certified in transplant hepatology and has been recognized by the GI fellows as an outstanding hepatology clinical teacher.
-Dr. Kuo's clinical and research interests include management of viral hepatitis, particularly in patients with end stage liver disease and those who have undergone liver transplant.
+- Irine Vodkin, MD is the Program Director of the Transplant Hepatology fellowship program.
+Dr. Vodkin is board certified in transplant hepatology and has been recognized by the GI fellows as an outstanding hepatology clinical teacher.

 - Yuko Kono, MD is a hepatologist with research expertise in contrast enhanced ultrasonography of the liver and clinical expertise in hepatocellular carcinoma.
 Dr. Kono directs the weekly Liver Cancer Group (LCG) meetings.
 Dr. Kono also performs the bulk of outpatient liver biopsies and will be vital to this aspect of the fellow's education.